 Its effect is especially noticeable during the choruses: skip ahead to 1:43; with Dirac off, Eilish’s vocals sound fine.
-The listener understands what she’s saying and can hear her but the snaps and sub-bass frequencies mask any harmonic resonances she vocalizes.
 Upon activating Dirac processing, Eilish’s faint exhales at the end of each syllable (e.g. when she says, “guy,” “I,” and “type”).

 Additionally, sub-bass reproduction is rendered much more accurate, making the Beats Solo3 Wireless more versatile.
-They’re now equipped to handle all ranges of music with Dirac whereas before, songs heavily dependent on string harmonics and female vocals would sound inaccurate, again a consequence of auditory masking.
+They’re now equipped to handle all ranges of music with Dirac whereas before, songs heavily dependent on strings and female vocals would sound inaccurate, again a consequence of auditory masking.

 How does Dirac compare to other software alternatives?